TFORevive/webkit-inspector-tfo-uigt/README.md

 ## Usage

+### Prerequisites

+You have to use a recent WebKit browser to load devtools:
+* Windows: https://playwright.azureedge.net/builds/webkit/1508/webkit-win64.zip (open Playwright.exe)
+* Linux: try Epiphany, WebKitGTK or WPE
+* Mac: use Safari

+Note: using Chromium or another browser for this is a bad idea (the devtools will work, but will be very glitched as they use many WebKit-specific unstandardised features).

+### Debugging the in-game views

-We already bundle the devtools inspector with our game package.
+We already bundle the built devtools inspector with our game package, you do not need anything from this repo to proceed.

 You can enable CoherentUIGT devtools in game with `-uigtdevtools` command line option (optionally change port with `-uigtdevtoolsport`, default 19999).

-You have to use a recent WebKit browser to load devtools, for example this one: https://playwright.azureedge.net/builds/webkit/1508/webkit-win64.zip (open Playwright.exe)

-Using Chromium or another browser for this is a bad idea (the devtools will work, but will be very glitched).

-Navigate to `http://127.0.0.1:19999` then to see a list of pages to debug.
+Then, once the game starts up, simply navigate to `http://127.0.0.1:19999` to see the list of pages possible to debug at the time.

 ## Building

-If you want to update the bundled inspector in `dist/`, just do `npm install`, `npm install --global gulp-cli` and then `gulp`.
+If you want to update the bundled inspector in `dist/`, just do `npm install`, `npm install --global gulp-cli` and then run `gulp`.

 ## About